warning Coming soon – PHH Mortgage is changing its name! right arrow

 • The POA must be executed no more than 30 days prior to the date of the initial disclosures or the sales contract.

-• The attorney-in-fact may not be the seller, appraiser, broker, etc., or anyone with direct or indirect financial interest in the transaction.
+• The attorney-in-fact may not be the Client, appraiser, broker, etc., or anyone with direct or indirect financial interest in the transaction.

 • The grantor’s signature must be notarized.
 (If executed outside of the U.S., it must be notarized at a U.S. Embassy or a military installation.)